History (see directly below) | More Manchester

 area was not in their favor, and they surrendered the grant, with

-only a few of these families remaining in the area (the rest removing
+only a few of these families remaining in the area (the

-was burnt to the ground from a forest fire.
+meetinghouse was burnt to the ground from a forest fire.

 Incorporation of Derryfield